Am I Eligible? (Common Scenarios)

 Section 24: Compulsory Registration (No Threshold)

-Even if your turnover is ₹1, you MUST register if you fall under these categories:
+Even if your turnover is very low, you may still need registration if you fall under compulsory categories such as:

 Penalty for Non-Registration